ANuclearError/CS313-ACE-2/README.md

 sockets and thread pools in a Java environment.
 For further information, see [here](http://classes.myplace.strath.ac.uk/mod/assign/view.php?id=481288).

-###Contents###
-In the github repository, there should be:
-- README.md (this file)
-- VERSIONHISTORY.txt
--  src/
-    - Client.java
-    - Message.java
-    - MessageImpl.java
-    - MessageImplTest.java
-    - Server.java
-    - ServerDriver.java
--	doc/
-    - All the Javadoc, not being listed for brevity's case.

-In the submission for the assignment, you will also find

-- bin/
-	- Client.class
-	- Message.class
-	- MessageImpl.class
-	- MessageImplTest.class
-	- Server.class
-	- ServerDriver.class
-- jar/
-	- Client.jar
-	- ClientST.jar
-	- Server.jar
-	- ServerST.jar

-Please note, .jar files with ST at the end of the file name indicates a singlethreaded .jar file included for comparison's sake.
-The other .jar files are multithreaded.

 ###Version History###
 To see the version history of this project, see VERSIONHISTORY.TXT for more information.